 Multisensor panoramic cameras have multiple sensors and lenses in a single casing.
 The separate images from the sensors overlap slightly, and are aligned to provide one, cohesive, detailed 180° panoramic overview.

-180° view (the street that looks curved is, in fact, straight) from a multisensor camera with four sensors.
+180° view from a multisensor camera with four sensors.